Picture for representation purpose

 Read about Unmanned Surface Vessel ( USV )

-Does India need to buy INS Vishal?
+Does India Need INS Vishal?

 Read about Types of Jets